 Your initial days on the project will be taken up with some basic training prior to carrying out any activities with the children.

-Depending on the duration of your stay, you will be working six days a week, assisting the staff of The Integral Care Centre a couple of times a week, as well as physical and aqua therapy in different venues around Playa del Carmen.
+Depending on the duration of your stay, you will be working six days a week, assisting the staff of The Integral Care Centre a couple of times a week, as well as physical therapy in different venues around Playa del Carmen.
 The rest of the day will be spent preparing the following day’s activities, preparing resources, taking Spanish lessons or enjoying a well-deserved break if all the above has been completed!

 Working with children can be physically and emotionally demanding, however, it is very rewarding and the project achieves a good balance between a range of volunteer work activities and downtime.